Mediterranean Diet: 12 Tips For A Heart-Healthy Diet

 February is American Heart Month.
 Despite being the shortest month of the year, February is the perfect time to renew your focus on healthy eating in order to live a heart-friendly life.
 Our diets play a major role in how we keep our hearts healthy and prevent issues like heart disease from developing.
 Eating too many fatty, sweet or processed foods can do serious damage over time.
 And habits like drinking too much alcohol and skimping on fresh fruits and vegetables don’t help, either.

-One of the best heart-healthy diets is the Mediterranean diet.
-Not only is this a great diet to lose weight, but it a sustainable lifestyle change.
-It is one of the diets that Dietary Guidelines for Americans recommends for promoting health and preventing chronic disease.
+We can dramatically reduce the stress we put on our hearts by making smart modifications to our diets.
+And one of the best heart-healthy diets is the Mediterranean diet.
+Not only is this a great diet to lose weight, but it's a sustainable lifestyle change.
+The Mediterranean diet is one of the recommended diets in the Dietary Guidelines for Americans, a governmental resource that promotes healthy eating choices that prevent chronic disease.

 What is the Mediterranean diet?

 The Mediterranean diet is a way of eating based on the traditional cuisine of countries bordering the Mediterranean Sea.
 It is a versatile diet that is typically high in vegetables, fruits, whole grains, beans, nuts, seeds and olive oil.
 This diet is a great way to replace the saturated fats that many Americans consume.